-SG Luxembourg Group is convinced that a strong ESG policy will be synonymous of a sustainable superior financial performance.
+The Group is convinced that a strong environmental, social and governance (ESG) policy will be synonymous of a sustainable superior financial performance.

 In Private Banking, our clients have access to bespoke SRI portfolios which combine financial performance with a positive social and environmental impact.
 Clients can measure the environmental, social and governance (ESG) performance of their portfolio via dedicated ESG reporting.